We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Symptoms that may indicate a vitamin D deficiency include:

-The vitamin D test is a blood test that a person can get done at a doctor’s office or at home.
+The vitamin D test is a blood test that you can get done at a doctor’s office or at home.
 It will determine the amount of vitamin D in the bloodstream.
-The best test to get is a 25-hydroxy vitamin D test because it is a good indicator of a person’s levels.
+The best test to get is a 25-hydroxy vitamin D test because it is a suitable indicator of your levels.

 Many people will not experience symptoms from low vitamin D. However, some symptoms may develop due to secondary conditions that chronic or severe vitamin D deficiency causes.
 These conditions can include rickets, osteoporosis, and hyperparathyroidism.